NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Aug 18th, 2025
 {:.no_toc}

-* NS Lab @ CUK received a congratulatory gift from the President of the Catholic University of Korea for securing an NRF research grant.
+* NS Lab @ CUK received a congratulatory gift from the President of the Catholic University of Korea for securing an IITP research grant.

 <p align="center"><img width="700" src="/images/250818.jpg"></p>